Celebrities React To Kate Spade’s Tragic Death

 Designer Kate Spade was found dead in her New York City apartment this morning of an apparent suicide.
-She was 55 years old.
+She was 55-years-old.

 The New York Times reported that a housekeeper found her hanging from a red scarf tied to a doorknob in her bedroom.
 A note was said to have been found, but its contents have not yet been revealed.